c11z/resume/resume.md

 #### Spring 1 Alumnus @ the Recurse Center
 Manhattan, New York -- 2015-02 -> 2015-05

 The Recurse Center is a self directed educational retreat for software developers.
-While there I primarily worked on ComicGator ([comicgator.com](http://comicgator.com)); an app for reading and discovering webcomics.
+While there I worked on ComicGator ([comicgator.com](http://comicgator.com)); an app for reading and discovering webcomics.

 * [cdb](https://github.com/comicgator/cdb) -- PostgreSQL comic database.
 Version controlled and organized with Sqitch.
 * [lurker](https://github.com/comicgator/lurker) -- Custom Scala scraper for webcomic sites.